John Sung: Career

 John Sung was born in Hinghwa (now Putian), Fujian, China.

 He grew up with a Christian upbringing.
 His father was a pastor of the local American Wesleyan Methodist Church.
 Sung also helped his father in church duties.
 On certain evenings when his father was either too busy or was too ill, Sung would have to lead the sermons as a substitute instead.
-Because of his early contributions to the church work, many church members referred to him as “Little Pastor”.
-On April 9, 1909, the nine year old Sung witnessed an "unprecedented revival" during a Good Friday sermon preached by Pastor Lim Hongban in Hinghwa which left a lasting impression.
+Because of his early contributions to the church work, many church members referred to him as "Little Pastor".
+On April 9, 1909, the nine-year-old Sung witnessed an "unprecedented revival" during a Good Friday sermon preached by Pastor Lim Hongban in Hinghwa which left a lasting impression.

-However, it took Sung some years of testing before he became the influential evangelist that many knew.
-In 1920 he was sent to America for his higher education.
+However, Sung had to go through a few years of testing before he was widely recognized as a prominent evangelist.
+In 1920, he was sent to America to pursue his higher education.
 He studied at Ohio Wesleyan University and Ohio State University.
-A brilliant student, he earned a doctorate in chemistry in five years.
+He was a brilliant student who earned a doctorate in chemistry in five years.
 His chemistry essays and research documents can still be seen in the university library today.

 Despite the array of career opportunities in front of him, Sung believed that he was called by God to commit himself to work for Jesus Christ.
 In 1926 he went to Union Theological Seminary in New York City for theological studies.